ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 ## What is Software Development?

 Software development is the process of creating and maintaining software systems.
-It involves a number of steps, including:
+It involves several steps, including:

 - **Analyzing user requirements**: This is the process of understanding the needs and goals of the stakeholders who will use the software, and determining how the software can be designed and implemented to meet these requirements.